daskeyboard/daskeyboard-applet--basecamp/README_ENDUSER.md

 # Basecamp

-Displays any Basecamp 3 projects activities (new tasks, messages, meetings, etc.) on a Das Keyboard Q Series.
+Displays Basecamp 3 projects activities (new tasks, messages, meetings, etc.) on a Das Keyboard Q Series.

 Basecamp is an ubiquitous project management tool, helping to manage projects and collaborate with clients.